CodingLizards/serpentes/README.md

 You can easily change the colours to match your own CI.
 For that we have an extra section in the settings part.

 ## Localization
-With the Ticketmanager it is super easy, to add new languages.
+With Serpentes it is super easy, to add new languages.
 You just need to translate the file `languages/default.json` to lets say, russian and your russian employees can use the software in their native language.

 ## Windows authentication
 With the help of [edge.js](https://github.com/tjanczuk/edge) it is possible to use Windows authentication for your employees.
 This makes the work for people easy, cause they don't need to remember a new password.